RobertNagy299/TDGame-Database/README.md

 - <b>Windows 10</b>
 - <b>000Webhost (for free storage and hosting)</b>

-<h2>Program walk-through:</h2>

-Upload the files to a website (I used 000webhost for a free website, that came with a free MySQL database with a storage of 1 GB, and I could also upload the PHP scripts to the website's scripts section)
-Make sure to check out the C# implementation in my "Connecting an external database to a C# application" repository, in order to see how the database actually communicated with the Unity game.
 <!--<p align="center">
 Launch the utility: <br/>
 <img src="https://i.imgur.com/62TgaWL.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>